javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 ## Call by Value / Call by Reference

 As stated in the Parameters section, when values are passed to a function, their copies are assigned to the parameters.
 Any modifications to these parameters within the function body do not affect the original values passed as arguments.
-Although this is always true technically in JavaScript, practical behavior can differ.
+Although, technically this is always true in JavaScript, practical behavior can differ.

 There are two ways to pass a value: